dashbitco/broadway/guides/examples/Google Cloud PubSub.md

 `Broadway.start_link/2`.

 > Note: Even though batching is optional since Broadway v0.2, we recommend all Cloud Pub/Sub
-> pipelines to have at least a default batcher, with the default values defined above, unless you
+> pipelines to have at least a default batcher, as that allows you to control the exact batch
-> are expecting a very low rate of incoming messages.
-That's because batchers will also
-> acknowledge messages in batches, which is the most cost and time efficient way of doing so on
-> Cloud Pub/Sub.
+> size and frequency that messages are acknowledged to Cloud Pub/Sub, which often leads to
+> pipelines that are more cost and time efficient.

 ## Implement Broadway callbacks